-MA Career Guidance student Gagandeep Sekhon discusses why she chose to study careers guidance at postgraduate level and talks about her undergraduate and PGDip experience here at Coventry University.
+MA Career Guidance graduate Gagandeep Sekhon discusses why she chose to study careers guidance at postgraduate level and talks about her undergraduate and PGDip experience here at Coventry University.

 After studying BSc Psychology at Coventry University, I was able to go straight into working for the careers service at the University of Law

-Over a decade ago I did my BSc Psychology at Coventry University which gave me the knowledge of human behaviour and motivation.
+I did my BSc Psychology at Coventry University 11 years ago which gave me the knowledge of human behaviour and motivation.
 This laid the foundation of getting into advice work.

-Gaining the MA in Career Guidance will aid my long-term professional development within my current organisation, ensuring the impact and relevance of the careers advice and guidance that is provided for students and graduates.
-The course will also help me to effectively carry out key research within the university in an area that I have a particular interest.
+Gaining the MA in Career Guidance has aided my long-term professional development within my current organisation, ensuring the impact and relevance of the careers advice and guidance which is provided for students and graduates.
+The course has also helped me to effectively carry out key research within the university in an area that I have a particular interest.

 The course is delivered via flexible learning

-This allows me to carry out my study outside of full-time working hours.
-Through lectures posted online, downloadable presentation slides, online discussion forums, Saturday schools, and flexible tutorial support – I find studying and working full time manageable.
+This allowed me to carry out my study outside of full-time working hours.
+Through lectures posted online, downloadable presentation slides, online discussion forums, Saturday schools, and flexible tutorial support – I found studying and working full time manageable.

-Although I have not had much reason to travel as I study online, when I do attend Saturday school I find the commute is fine, because it’s just a 40-50-minute drive.
+Although I have not had much reason to travel as I studied online, when I did attend Saturday school I found the commute was fine, because it was just a 40-50-minute drive from Walsall.